emreatay993/WE-DAVIS/app/START_HERE.md

 # Start Here

 Welcome!
-This checklist gets you productive with WE MechLoad Viewer in under an hour.
+This checklist gets you productive with WE-DAVIS in under an hour.

 ## 1. Understand the Product
 - Read `EXECUTIVE_SUMMARY.md` for the elevator pitch.